 These days, it’s easy to get a website online.
 You can go to any one of the big DIY builder programs and click and create a new website.
 What’s not easy is knowing what to put on it, how to make it work well, figuring out how people will use it, and planning a strategy to create meaningful conversions.

 Oh, did that sound like a lot of mumbo jumbo to you?
 It might have.
 And that’s okay.
-Probably whatever industry you work in sounds like mumbo jumbo to me!
+Probably whatever industry you work in sounds like mumbo jumbo to us!
 We can’t all be experts in all things.

 But getting a website up is not hard, having a website that looks great and works well is another story.
 We see a lot of mistakes on DIY websites, things that a business owner won’t recognize but someone in the industry will.
 Here are the top mistakes.